 Course Fee Information: The course fee is $225.00 per student.

-Payment Options: Accepted forms of payment are: personal check or USPS Money order (Made payable to: Robert D. Soule, Jr.), cash (exact change please) or through PayPal; you can use credit/debit card/PayPal account.
+Payment Options: Accepted forms of payment are: personal check or USPS Money order (Made payable to: Robert D. Soule, Jr.), cash (exact change please.
 The course fee is expected upon issuance of the course completion certificate.